cbl-dart/cbl-dart/docs/docs/key-concepts.md

 The whole Couchbase Lite API comes in both a synchronous and asynchronous version.
-The synchronous version is more efficient and slightly more convenient to use, but has the downside that it blocks the current [isolate].
+The synchronous version is more efficient and slightly more convenient to use, but has the downside that it blocks the current `api|dart:isolate|Isolate`.

 In UI applications, such as Flutter apps, this is problematic.
 Blocking the UI isolate for too long causes janky animations, or worse, makes the app